Islamic Education · School Administration · June 2026

 Before purchasing any curriculum, before signing any licensing agreement, and before assigning any teacher, a Muslim school administrator should be able to answer five questions about the material they are considering.
 These are not bureaucratic checkboxes.
 They are the questions that determine whether students will graduate able to articulate and live their dīn, or whether they will graduate with a vague, sentimental attachment to Islam that dissolves under pressure.

 The five questions are: Does it have a sequence?
 Does it have theological governance?
 Does it train the teachers?
 Does it assess the students?
-And does it complete something — does it have an end point that a student can reach?
+And does it complete something: does it have an end point that a student can reach?

 1. Does It Have a Sequence?

 Classical Islamic education was never random.
 The scholars of Samarqand, Cairo, and Timbuktu did not assemble a curriculum by picking their favorite topics.
-They built a sequence — a deliberate order of disciplines, each one creating the conditions for the next.
-Aqidah first, because you cannot study Fiqh without knowing what you are performing.
-Sirah next, because the Prophet ﷺ is the living embodiment of the Aqidah.
-Fiqh in the middle years, because the student now has the theological and biographical foundation to understand law.
-Mantiq last in the classical schools, because logic sharpens judgment — but only in a student whose beliefs are already sound.
+They built a sequence: a deliberate order of disciplines, each one creating the conditions for the next.
+Sīrah first, because no other discipline is intelligible without the Prophet's ﷺ life as its foundation. ʿAqīdah next, because a student who has encountered the Prophet ﷺ as a documented historical person is prepared to receive the theological content he transmitted. ʿUlūm al-Qurʾān and Ḥadīth Sciences follow, building on that foundation to engage the primary texts directly.
+Manṭiq last, because its function is retrospective: it gives the student the tools to examine and defend the reasoning already practiced.

 When you evaluate a curriculum, ask: Can the author explain why topic A comes before topic B?
 If the answer is "because we always did it this way" or "because it fit the unit plan," you do not have a curriculum.
 You have a collection of worksheets.